NOAA-GFDL/fre-workflows/.github/pull_request_template.md

 ## Manual Pipeline Run Details

 The `test_cloud_runner` pipeline is not automatically associated as a required check with the PR; it must be triggered to test changes in a full post-processing run.
+The manually triggered workflow located [here](https://github.com/NOAA-GFDL/fre-workflows/actions/workflows/test_cloud_runner.yml).

 To trigger the manual pipeline:
 1. Go to `Actions` tab